glotzerlab/p4/doc/source/getting-started/basic-usage.rst

     average_field.plot()

 The ``"mean"`` option causes the method to average the potential energy at each position over all orientations.
-Other options are available---see the :ref:`documentation <field>`.
+Other options are available---see :py:meth:`~p4.Field.aggregate_over_orientations`.